Communist Party of the Netherlands: Electorate

 The support for the SDP, which was founded before the introduction of universal suffrage, was strong among left-wing intellectuals and educated working class circles.
 This was mainly limited to Amsterdam and Rotterdam.
 With the introduction of universal suffrage, the SDP, and later CPH began to branch out to the poorest circles of the working classes.
-In the Zaanstreek, around Zaandam and the port cities of Amsterdam and Rotterdam the party was especially strong.
-After the Second World War, the CPN branched out to the poor rural province of Groningen and other poor rural areas like West Friesland.
+In poor rural areas of the province of Groningen, the Zaanstreek, around Zaandam in North Holland, and the port cities of Amsterdam and Rotterdam the party was especially strong.
+After the Second World War, the CPN branched out to the and other poor rural areas like West Friesland.
 In some Groningen municipalities like Finsterwolde, Beerta, the party won near absolute majorities.
-In these municipalities, which now form Reiderland the refounded CPN, NCPN still performs particularly well.
-In the 1950s the general support for the CPN weakened with the rise of Cold War.
-In the 1960s and 1970s the CPN began to gain support form students.
-In the 1980s the party lost its working class support.
+In these municipalities, which merged into Reiderland and are today part of Oldambt, the refounded CPN, NCPN still performed well into the 2000s, and a NCPN splinter group, the United Communist Party (Netherlands), still holds 3 seats on the Oldambt municipal council.
+In the 1950s public support for the CPN weakened with the rise of Cold War.
+In the 1960s and 1970s the CPN began to gain support from students.
+In the 1980s the party lost much of its working class support.